quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 #### X-Ray Diffraction Setup and Technique

 Background context: The x-ray diffraction setup involves a specimen placed in front of a monochromatic x-ray source.
-A detector measures the intensity of diffracted beams at various angles, which are then plotted as a function of the 2\(\theta\) angle.
+A detector measures the intensity of diffracted beams at various angles, which are then plotted as a function of the 2 $\theta$ angle.

 The setup includes:
 - Specimen support for rotation